trashpanda-ai/RAG-chatbot/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/trashpanda-ai/RAG-chatbot/blob/main/RAG_chatbot.ipynb)

 ## Usage
-The implementation provides an interactive chatbot user interface for ease of use.
+The implementation provides an interactive chatbot user interface for ease of use. (*Also, the text is easy to copy since it includes markdown formatting wihtout rendering it as such.*)
 ![Chatbot Interface](https://raw.githubusercontent.com/trashpanda-ai/RAG-chatbot/main/example.png)

 Example queries: